prakhar897/awesome-wordle/README.md

 [Pimantle](https://semantle.pimanrul.es/) - Semantle/Cemantle but with a 2D map of word closeness

+[Poetle](https://poeltl.dunk.town/) - Wordle but you have to guess NBA players.

 [PopCultured](https://histordle.com/popcultured/) - Guess the year books/movies/songs were released

 [Pokle](https://poklegame.com/) - Wordle but you have to guess poker board cards